 AFMAP organizes visits to the U.S. for the MAP Principal and staff members to meet with current and potential donors and to visit American schools.
 We assist where possible to promote Maru-a-Pula to U.S. college admissions offices.

 The Board of Directors, the governing body of AFMAP, meets twice a year.
-We provide support for the Maru-a-Pula exchange students attending the Taft School, Hill School, Deerfield Academy, Hotchkiss School, Menlo School, and Catlin Gabel School.
+We provide support for the Maru-a-Pula exchange students attending schools in the US such as, Taft School, Deerfield Academy and Hotchkiss School.
 AFMAP also facilitates communication with and among the many Maru-a-Pula graduates studying in this country.
-The Directors are former teachers or other Americans who have lived, worked or visited Botswana and know the school.
+The Directors are alumni, former teachers and other Americans who have lived, worked or visited Botswana and know the school.

 AFMAP is registered as a 501c(3) organization, with pending status as a public charity.
 AFMAP is governed by a Board of Directors that meets twice annually.
 Officer positions include a President, Vice-President, Secretary and Treasurer.
 Each year, one Director represents AFMAP as a voting member of the MaP Council.